Keto Thin Mints (High-Protein, No-Bake)

 • Nothing Artificial, Ever: Our organic peppermint flavor contains no artificial flavors, colors, or junk.
 Just a clean, delicious flavor profile you can trust.

-Be Well Tip: These little cookies are dangerously easy to keep on hand.
-I love storing my batch in the freezer.
-The chill makes them extra crisp and gives you that classic, Thin Mint snap.
-They last longer in the freezer, and it’s easier to grab one at a time.
+I love storing a batch in the freezer because the chill makes them extra crisp and gives you that classic Thin Mint snap.
+Plus, they last longer and are easy to grab one at a time.

 Make Them Your Own

-• Add a sprinkle of flaky sea salt on top
+• Sprinkle flaky sea salt on top

-• Drizzle with extra melted chocolate
+• Drizzle with extra melted dark chocolate

-• Mix a few cacao nibs into the dough for crunch
+• Mix in cacao nibs for crunch

 • Prep Time